Stassi Schroeder Called ‘The Poster Child For White Privilege’ By Eve As She’s Blasted For Past Racist Actions

 After Stassi made racially insensitive comments on her Straight up With Stassi podcast in 2017, he co-star Ariana Madix asked co-star Billie Lee to call her out on it.

-“I hope you school Stassi’s a** on her f*cking privilege because this bitch actually takes pride in being ignorant,” Madix said in a scene posted by Bravo,com.
+“I hope you school Stassi’s a** on her f*cking privilege because this bitch actually takes pride in being ignorant,” Madix said in a scene posted by Bravo.

 Billie did confront Stassi about her comments, which centered on race and speeches at Oscars, but instead of apologizing the Bravo star got defensive.
 While she admitted that perhaps she didn’t articulate her feelings properly on her podcast, Stassi called Ariana’s claims about her vindictive.
 She added that she is not prejudiced, racist, or against any group of people and that she loves anyone unless they’re an “a**hole.”

-Vanderpump Rules queen bee Lisa Vandeprump also defended Stassi by saying that she has seen a lot of “negative: things come from the former SUR ver, but that she never saw her display bigotry, racism, homophobia, or discrimination and that if she had she wouldn’t tolerate it, per Us Weekly.
+Vanderpump Rules queen bee Lisa Vandeprump also defended Stassi by saying that she has seen a lot of negative things come from the former SURver, but that she never saw her display bigotry, racism, homophobia, or discrimination and that if she had she wouldn’t tolerate it, per Us Weekly.

 Stassi, who starred on Vanderpump Rules since 2013 and was one of the show’s most successful stars, lost everything in the wake of the scandal.
 In addition to her lucrative spot on the Bravo reality show, Stassi lost brand deals, her podcast, wine line, and even her agent.